 Many homeowners are skeptical about poisoning rats and rightly so.
 Rat poison may be effective but works just as well for human beings, pets and small children.
 Keep in mind that there are strict regulations regarding the use of rodenticides in Toronto especially for indoor use so make sure that you are familiar with this before attempting to poison rats on your own.

-Rat traps are also effective but these take a surprisingly large amount of technical know-how to use successfully.
+Rat traps are also effective and can be helpful if you want to take a go at it yourself, but these take a surprisingly large amount of technical know-how to use successfully.
 Many homeowners are also squeamish about finding dead or dying rodents in traps.
 Rodent corpses also pose a serious health risk and are classified as toxic material.
 For these reasons, one may prefer natural deterrents.
 There are many myths out there that you need to be familiar with to save yourself time, money and energy.

 Natural Rat Deterrent Myths